Creating an Excel Dashboard Widget

 The Data Behind the Widget

-• value for the previous period (displayed as a number and used to calculate the % change)
+• a value for the previous period (displayed as a number and used to calculate the % change)

 • values for each of the periods over the past year (shown as an annual trend line)